Trek Nation: Reception

 John Tenuto of TrekNews.net wrote " it is rare that after 45 years, any Star Trek documentary could present surprising information or genuine emotional content considering all that has precede it.
 Trek Nation achieves both results."
 Jana J. Monji of RogerEbert.com described it as a "somewhat indulgent documentary".
+The A.V.
+Club wrote: "There are plenty of positives to be found in the documentary, but the lack of singular direction doesn’t allow for a coherent through line."

 Home media

 The documentary was released as two disc DVD on 9 July 2013.